mohamedveron/Notifications_service/README.md

 you have first to register clients to the our websockets hub after running the app

- on (ws://localhost:23000?groupId;userId;type); to be enable to send push notifications to this clients.
+ on (ws://localhost:23000); to be enable to send push notifications to this clients and send message (groupId;userId;type).

 # Apis